Monday - Friday

 - American Culture and Customs

-Also included are some fun activities, free breakfast and lunch, and an information fair where students can connect with departments from across campus and people from local businesses who have products and services that are useful for them.
+Also included are some fun activities including a free breakfast and lunch and an information fair where students can connect with departments from across campus and people from local businesses who have products and services that are useful for them.
 It is a great opportunity to meet other international students and learn about your new university!

 Please join us for New International Student Orientation.
 We are looking forward to meeting you and are here to help you begin your educational journey in the U.S. We are your partners in success!

-New Student Handbook - the booklet covers a wide range of introductory information about CSU, Chico about the city of Chico.
+New Student Handbook - This handbook covers a wide range of introductory information about CSU, Chico about the city of Chico.
 Save it on your laptop for quick reference!

 Communicating with Americans - Intercultural communication (by Tom Grothe).